Rose Thompson Hovick

-Rose Evangeline Hovick (née Thompson; August 31, 1890 – January 28, 1954) was the mother of two famous performing daughters: burlesque artist Gypsy Rose Lee and actress and dancer June Havoc.
+Rose Evangeline Hovick (née Thompson; August 31, 1890 – January 28, 1954) was an American talent manager best known as the mother of two famous performing daughters: burlesque artist Gypsy Rose Lee and actress and dancer June Havoc.
 Her career as her daughters' manager is dramatized in the musical Gypsy.

 Life and career

 Rose Evangeline Thompson was born in Wahpeton, North Dakota on August 31, 1890, the daughter of Anna (née Egle) and Charles J. Thompson.
 Her maternal grandparents were German.

 Rose Thompson married her first husband, Jack Hovick, when she was a teenager.
 She gave birth to Rose Louise Hovick on January 8, 1911 in Seattle, Washington and her second daughter, Ellen June Hovick, in Vancouver, British Columbia on November 8, 1912.
-Some sources indicate she was born Ellen Evangeline Hovick in 1913, but Havoc acknowledged the earlier year not long before she died.
+Some sources indicate she was born Ellen Evangeline Hovick in 1913, but Hovick acknowledged the earlier year not long before she died.
 She reportedly had numerous birth certificates for both girls that listed them as being either several years older or younger than they actually were.
 The former were to evade child labor laws and the latter for reduced or free fares.
 As a result, for many years, they never were sure of their actual ages.

 Later in their careers, the two daughters adopted their more famous stage names: Gypsy Rose Lee and June Havoc.
 Rose's drive to create a performing career for her daughters eventually led to the end of her marriage to Jack Hovick, who disagreed with her intentions for the girls.
-Rose married her second husband, Judson Brennerman, a traveling salesman on May 26, 1916 at the Unitarian church in Seattle, Washington, with Reverend J.D.A.
+Rose married her second husband, Judson Brenneman, a traveling salesman on May 26, 1916 at the Unitarian church in Seattle, Washington, with Reverend J.D.A.
 Powers officiating.